 - An applicant with limited resources at their disposal, and a total household income that is less than their most recent monthly expenses for paying their monthly utility bill, and rent or mortgage payment.

-- If the individual or family has almost run out of money, the Supplemental Nutrition Assistance Program may be able to help.
+- If the individual or family has almost run out of money or is unemployed, the food stamp benefit (Supplemental Nutrition Assistance Program) may be able to help.
 For example, if the individuals has $100 or less, and an extremely limited monthly recurring income, food stamps can be offered to this low income applicant.